TJ's Custom Gunworks

 Why can't I talk to you on the phone?

-Can I drop off my gun to you?
+Can I drop off my gun to you in person?

 What is the LEGALITY of shipping my gun to you?